 Remember that “music” of a dialup connection?
 If not, check this video outhttp://www.youtube.com/watch?v=gsNaR6FRuO0

 Last Mile Connectivity Cost, Mobile Internet in India

-Providing broadband connection to homes is not cheap.
+Providing a broadband connection to homes is not cheap.
 The last mile connectivity cost is really prohibitive.
 The other telcos like Airtel, BSNL provide voice and data services, hence have a better opportunity to earn more from each customer.

 Earlier people had to go to cyber cafes as connectivity was limited.
 Today mobile broadband is available to almost every user.
 And for the youth internet means Facebook and Facebook.
 Nothing more.
-My 12 year old nephew recently told me never uses email because he prefers Facebook Inbox.
+My 12-year-old nephew recently told me never uses email because he prefers Facebook Inbox.
 Quite a revelation.

 Just yesterday I received an email from Airtel about the increase in price in my broadband connection.
 My earlier plan was Rs 1400/month, 4 Mbps, above 30GB usage would reduce the speed to 256k.
-Now it is Rs 1475/- but I can use upto 80GB.
+Now it is Rs 1475/- but I can use up to 80GB.
 If we don’t pay more telcos in India may not even survive.